-Account: Enter a unique account name.

-New password: Enter a password for the account.
+Account: Enter a unique account name.New password: Enter a password for the account.
 Passwords must be 1 to 64 characters long.
 Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.
 Repeat password: Enter the same password again.

-Comment: Enter a comment (optional).

-Update SSH account: Edit the account properties.
+Comment: Enter a comment (optional). • The context menu contains: Update SSH account: Edit the account properties.
 Delete SSH account: Delete the account.
 You can't delete the root account.